 Instructions

-- Add meatballs and pasta.
-Reduce the liquid to a simmer, and add the meatballs and dried acini de pepe pasta.
-Cover and cook until the meatballs are done and the pasta is tender.
-Don’t forget the salt and pepper!
+- Add Meatballs and Pasta: Reduce the heat to a simmer.
+Add the browned meatballs and the dried acini de pepe pasta.
+Cover and cook for 10-12 minutes, or until the meatballs are cooked through and the pasta is tender.

 Notes: